 There's Always Counting

-"Counting backwards from 100 and regulating my breathing in time with the counting works for me." — Hannah Rought.
+"Counting backwards from 100 and regulating my breathing in time with the counting works for me." —Hannah Rought.

-"Sex!" — Pamela Shahrad.
+"Sex!" —Pamela Shahrad.

 According to a story published on Women's Health, during sex, the stress hormone cortisol is reduced, which helps us feel sleepy.
-A study published in the Journal of Women's Health also found that during sex, oestrogen increases, which results in better REM sleep, meaning we fall into a deeper more restful slumber.
+A study published in the Journal of Women's Health also found that during sex, estrogen increases, which results in better REM sleep, meaning we fall into a deeper more restful slumber.

 "Read a boring book." —Lise Aasland.

-"Reading a book, no screens!" — Anna Claudia Heaton.
+"Reading a book, no screens!" —Anna Claudia Heaton.

-"I actually tried hypnotherapy for a short bout of bad sleeping and found it fantastic." — Sara D'Souza
+"I actually tried hypnotherapy for a short bout of bad sleeping and found it fantastic." —Sara D'Souza

 "My grandma always said if you can't sleep or [you] wake up in the night to focus on each limb, stretch it out then relax it.
-Start at your feet, and by the time you get to your head, your body is relaxed enough to sleep—and it's worked for me!" — Ellie Birkin.
+Start at your feet, and by the time you get to your head, your body is relaxed enough to sleep—and it's worked for me!" —Ellie Birkin.

 Take a warm bath or shower one to two hours before bedtime to help fall asleep faster.